Wisner Baum represents farmers, pesticide applicators, landscapers, and others who sprayed Gramoxone® and developed Parkinson’s disease.

 Other health problems related to PD include memory problems, sleep disorders, depression, pain, constipation, and other non-movement symptoms.

-Yes, a growing body of medical research links chronic, low-dose paraquat exposure to Parkinson’s disease.
+Yes, according to lawsuits citing the growing body of medical research linking chronic, low-dose paraquat exposure to Parkinson’s disease.
 In 2011, scientists reported that exposure to paraquat increased the risk of Parkinson’s by more than two-fold.
 Conversely, scientists in the Netherlands noted that the country had a decrease in Parkinson’s disease in the general population following a ban on paraquat.

 Scientists generally agree that oxidative stress is a major factor in—if not the precipitating cause of—the degeneration and death of dopaminergic neurons and the accumulation of Lewy bodies, both of which are considered hallmarks of PD pathology.